sailesh307/sms-encryption-app/README.md

 # SMS-Encryption-App
-In this project I have created an app to encrypt and decrypt messages using a simple alogithm
+In this project I have created an app to encrypt and decrypt messages using a simple algorithm
 ## 1. Home Page

 <img src="./ImagesForReadme/HomePage.png"/>